-Task J-Web Configuration Editor CLI Configuration Editor Configure Q.931 timers.
-Q.931 is a 1.
-In the T310 box, type 15 .
-From the [edit] hierarchy level, enter termination of connections.
-The default value for each timer is 10 seconds, but can be configured between 1 and 65536 seconds-for example, 15.
-2. Click OK . set isdn-options t310 15 Configure dialer options.
-1. On the Interfaces page, next to From the [edit interfaces ct1-2/0/0] Name the dialer pool-for example, ISDN-dialer-group click configure . nierarchy level, enter Set the dialer pool priority-for 2.
+Task eb Configuration Editor CLI Configuration Editor Configure Q.931 timers.
+Q.931 is a In the T310 box, type 15.
+From the [edit] hierarchy level, enter Layer 3 protocol for the setup and termination of connections.
+The default value for each timer is 10 seconds, but can be configured between 1 and 65536 seconds-for example, 15. set isdn-options t310 15 Configure dialer options.
+On the Interfaces page, next to From the [edit interfaces ct1-2/0/0] Name the dialer pool-for example, ISDN-dialer-group.
+Dialer options, select Yes and then click configure . hierarchy level, enter ■ Set the dialer pool priority-for 2.
 Next to Pool, click Add new entry . set dialer-options pool isdn-dialer-group priority 1 example, 1.
-In the Pool identifier box, type isdn-dialer-group.
-Dialer pool priority has a range from 1 to 255 with 1 designating lowest-priority 4.
-In the Priority box, type 1. interfaces and 255 designating the highest-priority interfaces.
+3. In the Pool identifier box, type isdn-dialer-group. provide a Dialer pool priority has a range from 1 to 255, with 1 designating lowest-priority In the Priority box, type 1. interfaces and 255 designating the highest-priority interfaces.
 5. Click OK .

-To configure a dialer interface, see "Configuring Dialer Interfaces (Required)" on page 224.
+To configure a dialer interface, see "Configuring Dialer Interfaces (Required)" on page 226.